Sicily is now home to Italy’s largest solar farm

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- Fénix is built from more than 413,000 bifacial solar panels and connects to the grid through 26 km of medium-voltage lines plus 9 km of high-voltage transmission lines; more than 500 people worked on the project during peak construction.
+- The project uses 413,000+ bifacial solar panels and connects to the grid through 26 km of medium-voltage and 9 km of high-voltage transmission lines, with 500+ workers on-site at peak construction.

-- Most of the farm's output has already been committed via long-term power purchase agreements (PPAs) with Italian businesses, locking in price stability for buyers and financial certainty for the developer.
+- Most of Fénix's output is already locked in through long-term power purchase agreements (PPAs) with Italian businesses, and the project was financed by the European Investment Bank.

-- Italy now has more than 40 GW of installed solar capacity and is targeting roughly 80 GW by 2030 under its national energy and climate plan, though permitting delays and grid-connection bottlenecks remain obstacles — bottlenecks most acute in the south, where Fénix sits.
+- Italy now has more than 40 GW of installed solar capacity and is targeting roughly 80 GW by 2030 as part of its national energy and climate plan, though permitting delays and grid bottlenecks remain obstacles.